Zalando sues EU Commission over landmark online content rules

 "The European Commission misinterpreted our user numbers and failed to acknowledge our mainly retail business model.
 The number of European visitors who connect with our Partners is far below the DSA's threshold to be considered as a VLOP," Zalando CEO Robert Gentz said in a statement.

+Zalando said users of its retail business, which accounted for 64% of its gross merchandise volume last year, should not be counted as the DSA doesn't apply to retail services.

-Zalando said it has around 31 million 'average monthly active recipients of its service', corresponding to its Partner Program and Connected Retail Program, below the DSA threshold of 45 million users.
+It said the 31 million average monthly active users of two programmes where brands, retailers and brick-and-mortar stores sell directly to its customers falls below the DSA threshold of 45 million users.

+Breton said the DSA also tackles the entry of illegal or unsafe products into the EU market, protects children against buying age inappropriate or unsafe goods and removes counterfeit merchandise from e-commerce platforms.

+"Complying with the DSA is not a punishment – I encourage all platforms to see it as an opportunity to reinforce their brand value and reputation as a trustworthy site," he said in a statement.

 (Reporting by Foo Yun Chee Editing by Christina Fincher)